mlflow/mlflow/docs/source/introduction/index.rst

 Learning Journey
 ^^^^^^^^^^^^^^^^
 Below is a list of a select group of tutorials and guides.

 To see more of the tutorials available, visit :doc:`../tutorials/index` for the full listing.
+To see the full listing of guides, visit :doc:`../guides/index`.

 .. container:: boxes-wrapper